Education, English

 Peer Reviewed Article, 4 (1), 1-30.

 The article discusses the effect of social media on employees’ productivity.
-It argues that social media reduces productivity since it makes employees lazy and reluctant which makes several employees not to focus on the goals of an organization.
-It went further to state that the fact that employees spend a lot of time on social media affect productivity since assignments will not be completed on time as required and it can affect and organization negatively.
+It argues that social media reduces productivity since it makes employees lazy and reluctant, which makes several employees not focus on the goals of an organization.
+It went further to state that the fact that employees spend a lot of time on social media affects productivity since assignments will not be completed on time as required, and it can affect an organization negatively.
 The authors are experts in the field of technology and communication.
-Ferreira is a lecturer at the University of Johannesburg and head of Centre for Information and Knowledge Management at the same University, while Plessis is also lecturer at head of Department of Information and Knowledge Management at the University of Johannesburg.
-It is relevant since it highlighted the impact of social media on organization’s productivity and also provides details information how social media can be utilize effective which is needed to complete the research.
+Ferreira is a lecturer at the University of Johannesburg and head of the Centre for Information and Knowledge Management at the same University, while Plessis is also a lecturer at the head of the Department of Information and Knowledge Management at the University of Johannesburg.
+It is relevant since it highlights the impact of social media on an organization’s productivity and also provides detailed information on how social media can be utilized effectively, which is needed to complete the research.

 Haddud, A., John, D., & Preetinder, P. G. (2016).
 Exploring the Impact of Internal Social Media